Remote working and working from home has become more than a trend - it's now a necessity for most companies all around the world.

 I’m super pro automating little things because it can be such a wait when you transition from a natural team huddle to bringing it online.
 But make sure these automations don't feel targeted, as you don't want your staff to think you're checking in on them all the time because nobody likes that.
 This can really help bring the whole team together so everyone can see what each other is working on.

 I’m super pro making things very visible in shared channels, whether its on slack or Microsoft teams or whatever tools you use - it helps to bring the visibility you would get in an office to the online world.

-How do you cope with the mental health of wfh alone?
+How do you cope

 Well my dog definitely has been getting a lot of extra love - but this is definitely a big challenge and I think this answer is personal and different for everybody.